1928 Notre Dame Fighting Irish football team

-The 1928 Notre Dame Fighting Irish football team represented the University of Notre Dame during the 1928 college football season.
-Led by eleventh-year head coach Knute Rockne, the independent Irish compiled an uncharacteristic 5–4 record and were outscored 99 to 107.
-The defeat of Army was the Win one for the Gipper game.
+The 1928 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1928 college football season.
+In their 11th year head coach Knute Rockne, the Irish compiled a 5–4 record and were outscored by a total of 107 to 99.
+The defeat of Army was the "Win one for the Gipper" game.

-In Cartier Field's final game on November 17, Notre Dame lost its first game on campus in 23 years, upset 27–7 by undefeated Carnegie Tech.
+Tackle and team captain Fred Miller received first-team honors from the International News Service on the 1928 All-America college football team.
+Center Tim Moynihan received third-team honors from the United Press.

+The team played its home games at Cartier Field for the final season in 1928.
+The final game at Cartier Field was a 27–7 upset loss to Carnegie Tech—Notre Dame's first home loss since 1905.